 With further optimization of the capillary design and laser parameters, the energy spread of the generated electron beams can be reduced to below $1\%$.
-In addition to the ionization-injected electrons, our simulations also capture the injection of helium electrons through the self-injection mechanism.
-These self-injected electrons are distinctly separated from the ionization-injected electrons in phase space, but they still affect the quality of the main beam (ionization injected) by modifying the accelerating field through space-charge effects.
-Possible methods to control, or even fully eliminate, these self-injected electrons have been identified and discussed.
+In addition to the ionization-injected electrons, our simulations also capture helium electrons injected via self-injection.
+These electrons trail the primary ionization-injected beam throughout the propagation, and, due to causality, they cannot affect the dynamics of the primary beam.
+However, in some cases, their energy spectra can overlap, leading to a degradation of the overall beam quality to be observed in experiments.
+As a possible solution, our simulations indicate that employing a slowly increasing density profile in the accelerating section can control, or even eliminate, such self-injected electrons.

 The methods presented in this work will soon be applied in upcoming experimental campaigns at the ELI Beamlines Facility under the EuPRAXIA Project \cite{walker2017horizon, 10.1063/5.0286730}.
 The findings of this study will be highly valuable for those future experiments.